isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <sup>1</sup> Based on Local Qualifying Salary<br><br>

 <sup>2</sup> This will generally include caregivers residing with care recipients who are medically certified to have permanent moderate to severe disabilities.
-More details on the concessionary WIS for caregivers will be provided later.</i><br><br>
+More details on the concessionary WIS for caregivers will be provided later.<br><br>
 </details></li>
 			<li class="Numbering" style="font-size:17px"><details><summary><font color="#009427"><b>I am a Person with Disability/Comcare Short and Medium Term Assistance recipient who is learning less than $500 per month.
 How much WIS will I receive?</b></font></summary>
 You will continue to qualify for concessionary WIS, even if you earn less than $500 per month.
 We will notify you of the amount nearer to the payment dates.</i><br><br>